PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-11 08:07:54
+Last updated: 2024-04-11 08:08:33
-Random Quote: The day is won, and yet you do not smile, boy.
-The living should smile, for the dead cannot.  -  Dagmer Cleftjaw
+Random Quote: We're going to Buffalo... and I've seen women from there; the city's aptly named. - Barney Stinson